RichWK/newlistingspa/README.md

   * Could look at SimpleTax for inspiration — they handle complex forms elegantly
 * Bugs
   * Clearing fields within `<FormRepeatingField>` does not clear the data
-  * Open house date field is undefined in data

 ### Common commands